teiniker/teiniker-lectures-softwaretesting/testing/loadtests/introduction/README.md

-# Load Testing
+# Introduction to Load Testing

-Load testing is a type of **performance testing used to evaluate how a web service or web application behaves under a specific load**.

 The main objective of load testing is to determine the system's performance in terms of responsiveness and stability when subjected to normal and peak load